GrumpyCockatiel/raytools/README.md

 * Added Getter for the last selected data row.
 * Added `options.tableStyleClasses` to set multiple style classes on the table element itself.
 * Each row is set with a `data-key` attribute set to the key field value
+* Added Getter/Setter for the current page index to set if you load new data.

 # Implementation